 Ensure you are prepared with the tool you need - the Nail Snail - and use a steady but firm grip.
 Have enough light to clearly see what you're doing and involve them in the process; turn it into a game if you can.
 The cute and appealing snail shape, makes it easy to turn nail clipping into a fun activity.

 Sing a song while you're trimming but obviously not one that requires any hand actions!
 Sometimes having a treat at the end of it can help as well (a sticker, small toy or their favourite fruit); that way your child learns to associate behaving during the trimming process with a positive outcome.
 Fingernails grow four times faster than toenails so you'll be spending much more time on them.
 Once you're in the habit of creating a safe and fun experience when trimming their fingernails, moving on to trimming their toenails will be a breeze.

 Next time those little nails are getting a bit long, try these tips and tricks to take the stress out of this essential part of caring for your baby.
-Trimming nails doesn't have to be scary experience - for anyone!
+Cutting nails doesn't have to be scary experience - for anyone!
 Using the Nail Snail makes trimming nails fun!

-Peta McNaughton & Julia Christie
+Written by Peta McNaughton & Julia Christie